-The cabinet's copper line protection system allows you to expand line capacity incrementally.
-The protection blocks reside in mounting frames that each hold up to six protection blocks.
+The modular design of the cabinet's copper line protection system allows you to incrementally expand line capacity in the field.

 You can add protection blocks to expand system capacity.
 The protection system typically resides in the splice compartment for standard configurations, or in the rear compartment for cross-connect configurations.